EGI-Federation/repository-template/README.md

-# Template for EGI repositories.
+# Template for EGI repositories

 It includes: